Combinatorial optimization and reasoning with graph neural networks: Limitations and Research Directions

 \subsection{Limitations}

 In the following, we survey known limitations of GNN approaches to CO.

-\paragraph{Expressivity of GNNs} Recently, different works explored the limitations of GNNs~\cite{Xu2019,Morris2019a}.
-Specifically,~\citeauthor{Morris2019a} and \citeauthor{Xu2019} showed that any GNN architecture's power to distinguish non-isomorphic graphs is upper-bounded by the $1$-dimensional Weisfeiler-Leman algorithm \cite{weisfeiler1968reduction}, a well-known polynomial-time heuristic for the graph isomorphism problem.
-The heuristic is well-understood and is known to have many shortcomings~\cite{Arv+2015}, such as not being able to detect cyclic information or distinguish between non-isomorphic bipartite graphs.
-These shortcomings have direct implications for CO applications as they imply the existence of pairs of MIP instances that no GNN architecture can distinguish.
-This inspired a large body of research on stronger variants of GNNs \cite{Chen2019a,Morris2019a,Maron2019,Maron2019a,Morris2020b,Murphy2019,Murphy2019a} which provably overcome these limitations.
+\paragraph{Expressivity of GNNs} Recently, different works explored the limitations of GNNs~\citep{Xu2019,Morris2019a}.
+Specifically,~\citet{Morris2019a} show that any GNN architecture's power to distinguish non-isomorphic graphs is upper-bounded by the $1$-dimensional Weisfeiler-Leman algorithm \citep{weisfeiler1968reduction}, a well-known polynomial-time heuristic for the graph isomorphism problem.
+The heuristic is well understood and is known to have many shortcomings~\citep{Arv+2015}, such as not being able to detect cyclic information or distinguish between non-isomorphic bipartite graphs.
+These shortcomings have direct implications for CO applications, as they imply the existence of pairs of non-equal MIP instances that no GNN architecture can distinguish.
+This inspired a large body of research on stronger variants of GNNs \citep{Chen2019a,Morris2019a,Maron2019,Maron2019a,Morris2020b,Murphy2019,Murphy2019a} that provably overcome these limitations.
 However, such models typically do not scale to large graphs, making their usage in CO prohibitive.
-Alternatively, recent works~\cite{Sato2020a,Grohe2020} indicate that randomly initialized node features can help boost expressivity of GNNs, although the impact of such an approach on generalization remains unclear.
+Alternatively, recent works~\citep{Sato2020a,Abb+2020} indicate that randomly initialized node features can help boost expressivity of GNNs, although the impact of such an approach on generalization remains unclear.

-\paragraph{Generalization of GNNs} To deploy successful supervised machine learning models for CO, understanding generalization (out-of-training-set performance) is crucial. \citeauthor{Gar+2020}~\cite{Gar+2020} prove generalization bounds for a large class of GNNs that depend mainly on the maximum degree of the graphs, the number of layers, width, and the norms of the learned parameter matrices.
-Importantly, these bounds strongly depend on the sparsity of the input, which suggests that GNN generalization ability might worsen the denser the graphs get.
+\paragraph{Generalization of GNNs} To successfully deploy supervised machine learning models for CO, understanding generalization (out-of-training-set performance) is crucial.
+For example, \citet{Gar+2020} prove generalization bounds for a large class of GNNs that depend mainly on the maximum degree of the graphs, the number of layers, width, and the norms of the learned parameter matrices.
+Importantly, these bounds strongly depend on the sparsity of the input, which suggests that GNN's generalization ability might worsen the denser the graphs get.